Claudio-89/Terraform-on-Azure/README.md

 # Terraform Commands used

+###### terraform init
-terraform init: Initializes a Terraform working directory by installing the necessary plugins and verifying that the configuration is valid.
+Initializes a Terraform working directory by installing the necessary plugins and verifying that the configuration is valid.

+###### terraform plan
-terraform plan: Generates an execution plan for Terraform.
+Generates an execution plan for Terraform.
 This is used to preview the changes that will be made to the infrastructure before actually applying them.

+###### terraform apply
-terraform apply: Applies the changes required to reach the desired state of the infrastructure, as specified in the configuration files.
+Applies the changes required to reach the desired state of the infrastructure, as specified in the configuration files.

+###### terraform destroy
-terraform destroy: Destroys the infrastructure managed by Terraform.
+Destroys the infrastructure managed by Terraform.
 This can be used to tear down an environment when it is no longer needed.

+###### terraform output
-terraform output: Displays the output variables specified in the configuration.
+Displays the output variables specified in the configuration.

+###### terraform show
-terraform show: Shows the current state of the infrastructure.
+Shows the current state of the infrastructure.

+###### terraform validate
-terraform validate: Validates the syntax of the configuration files.
+Validates the syntax of the configuration files.

+###### terraform fmt
-terraform fmt: Formats the configuration files in a consistent style.
+Formats the configuration files in a consistent style.